CleanestMink126/Power-Laws-and-Wars/reports/final_report.md

  <img src="../resources/expanding.jpg" width=800px height=300px ></img>
 </p>
 <center>
-**Figure 2.** : (left, middle) :  The grid during the initialization phase. (right) : The grid after the initialization phase.
+Figure 2. : (left, middle) :  The grid during the initialization phase. (right) : The grid after the initialization phase.
 The black dots represent the capitals.
-The layout of the countries with unique colors roughly matches that of tightly packed countries on an actual map.*
+The layout of the countries with unique colors roughly matches that of tightly packed countries on a real map.*
 </center>
 <br>
 <br>

 Once all the provinces are claimed by the countries, we initialize resources.
 Each province is given an initial resource that depends on its distance from the capital.
 We define
 `(MaxPossibleDistance - DistanceFromCapital / MaxPossibleDistance )^2`
 as the amount of the initial resources allocated to each province.
 This definition of resources illustrates the property that provinces closer to the capital get more resources while provinces far away from the capital get less resources.
-This idea is also present in the Cederman model, but implemented with a variable amount of taxation dependent on the time since the model starts, in order to represent increased taxation due to the advancement of technology.
+This idea is also present in the Cederman model, but implemented with a variable amount of taxation dependent on the time since the model started, in order to represent increased taxation due to the advancement of technology.

 Then, we define `TotalRes`, the total amount of resources of a country, as the sum of all the resources of the provinces that belong to that country.
 At the end of this state formation phase, we evenly distribute `TotalRes` among the border provinces that face enemy provinces.
 In short, we allocate the resources only to the border provinces because only the border provinces directly affect the decisions to wage war and the war results.